-Harmony, encouragement, praise, and emotional support.
-A structured work environment with many opportunities to work with people.
+ESFJs require harmony, encouragement, praise, and emotional support.
+A structured work environment with many opportunities to work with people is also needed.

-ESFJs value family links and friendships and tend to be slightly sentimental in their approach.
-They will want to appreciate and involve others.
+ESFJs value family ties and friendships and tend to be slightly sentimental in their approach.
+They want to appreciate and involve others in situations.

 Under pressure, ESFJs may become like the “controlling parent,” smothering others in their attempt to provide support and believing that their way is best, becoming sensitive to any perceived criticism.

-ESFJs make ensuring people are taken care of a priority, and they will work long and hard at making sure harmony is maintained.
+Ensuring people are taken care of is a priority for ESFJs, and they will work long and hard to make sure harmony is maintained.

 ESFJs are extremely talkative and will voice their feelings easily, including clearly telling others what they should do.